-Begin bright and early with a visit to Arashiyama Bamboo Grove.
+Begin bright and early with a visit to Arashiyama Bamboo Grove, one of the most famous things in Japan.
 This iconic path through towering bamboo stalks gets crowded as the day goes on, so a morning trip is ideal.
 Afterwards, walk to Tenryu-ji, an 800-year-old Zen temple with a stunning garden.

 From Arashiyama Station, take the JR San-In line to Nijo Castle, the former home of infamous shogun leader Ieyasu.

 After exploring the castle and gardens, take the Raku #101 bus from Nijo Castle bus stop to Kinkaku-ji, Kyoto’s famous golden pavilion.
 It may seem out of the way, but this stunning temple is worth it.